Sheffield research shows Drink Less app could save lives and millions for the NHS

 The EDARA project evaluated alcohol treatment centres including the implications for service delivery, patient benefit and harm reduction.

-The Sheffield Alcohol Research Group has today (20 September 2023) published a major new report on the impact of alcohol pricing policies, alcohol consumption and harm in Scotland.
+The Sheffield Addictions Research Group (SARG) has published a major new report that models the impact of alcohol pricing policies on alcohol consumption and harm in Wales.